panpan0000/KubernetesNotes/FAQ.md

 ----

-Q: **mysql issue in toturial** : https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/ ERROR 1130 (HY000): Host '10.244.1.39' is not allowed to connect to this MySQL server
+### Q: **mysql issue in toturial** :
+if you are following  https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/ ERROR 1130 (HY000): Host '10.244.1.39' is not allowed to connect to this MySQL server
 A: Check https://github.com/kubernetes/website/issues/8152

 -----

-Q: **HPA issue in toturial**: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/ HPA always return unknown `   <unknown> / 50% `
+### Q: **HPA issue in toturial**:
+if you are following https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/ HPA always return unknown `   <unknown> / 50% `
 A: Check my issue and resolution : https://github.com/kubernetes/website/issues/8173